Do Spiders Really Feel Pain? (Sensing Injuries)

 Do Spiders Feel Pain When Sprayed?

+Well, we can’t say for sure if spiders feel pain when they are sprayed.
+However, it’s highly unlikely they do!
 Again their nervous systems are simply not as developed as ours and they lack the necessary receptors for pain.

 Do Spiders Feel Pain When They Fall?

-Ok, so we’ve all seen it when a spider is struggling to climb up a wall or piece of furniture and then, all of the sudden, it falls to the ground which looks incredibly painful but do they feel it?
+Ok, so we’ve all seen it when a spider is struggling to climb up a wall or piece of furniture and then, all of a sudden, it falls to the ground which looks incredibly painful but do they feel it?

 When a spider falls, it is likely that they do not feel pain.
 However, as before, they may be able to sense an injury falling even though they cannot feel pain from it.